 Every learning environment should accommodate the wide range of opinions, backgrounds, and identities that students bring into the room.
-And as psychologists, we know of many specific and important ways in which groups benefit from diversity of all kinds-nationality, sex/gender, sexuality, race, class, religion, ability, and many others.
+And as psychologists, we know of many specific and important ways in which groups (and the individuals within them) benefit from diversity of all kinds- nationality, sex and gender, sexuality, race, class, religion, ability, and many others.
 To help me make the course as inclusive as possible, please let me know if any of the following is true: